Leslie Antiques - American Folk Art, 18th Century Antique Wine Glass,Porcelain, Paintings Leslie Antiques Ltd.

 Guest Book

-A superb double silhouette on ivory, in a cast foliate locket, by John Field.
+A superb double silhouette on natural organbic material, in a cast foliate locket, by John Field.
 One side is of a woman, the other of a man, wearing spectacles (highly unusual) and both are signed "John Field 111 Strand" along the lower edge of the bust line.
 These paintings display the finely executed bronzed work that was a hallmark of Field's.

 The sight size is 1 1/2" by 1 1/4".
 The condition of the paintings and case is excellent, with no apologies needed.

-NOTE: The following are excerpts from two reference works that discuss John Field and his importance.
+NOTE: The following are excerpts from two reference works that discuss the importance of John Field and John Miers.